yzdxs/learn-anything/readme.md

 	- OPTIMISE: - usually in reference to an algorithm or a problem, meaning that I could do better and I should look into it
 	- INTERESTING: - this is interesting, I should look into it again
 	- MAP: - make Anki card from the node
+	- VISIT: - only use it my [travel](https://www.tripadvisor.com/Attraction_Review-g188575-d4996197-Reviews-City_Hall_of_Maastricht-Maastricht_Limburg_Province.html) mind map to indicate places that I want to visit

 - arrows can either serve as **dependency arrows**
 	- you probably need to understand this first to understand this node